emscripten-core/emscripten/site/source/docs/porting/files/packaging_files.rst

 Changing the data file location
 ===============================

 By default, the **.data** file containing all the preloaded files is loaded from the same URL as your **.js** file.
-In some cases it may be useful to have the data file in a different location from the other files — for example if your **.html** and **.js** change a lot you may want to keep the data file is on a fast CDN somewhere else.
+In some cases it may be useful to have the data file in a different location from the other files — for example if your **.html** and **.js** change a lot you may want to keep the data file on a fast CDN somewhere else.

 This model is supported by changing the :js:attr:`Module.filePackagePrefixURL` to be the URL where the data file is stored (this is a prefix, so should include the full path before the data's file name).
-The attribute must be specified in a script tag before the one that loads the data file.
+The attribute must be specified in a ``<script>`` element before the one that loads the data file.

 .. _packaging-files-packaged-file-location: